E-scooters as a new micro-mobility service

-Category: Environment Hits: 0Researchers found that e-scooters provide an important alternative mode of transit in urban areas, with growing utility as a micro-mobility service in Singapore.
+Category: Environment Hits: 10Researchers found that e-scooters provide an important alternative mode of transit in urban areas, with growing utility as a micro-mobility service in Singapore.
 The researchers' study revealed several implications for more effective harnessing and regulation of e-scooters as a mode of transit, including where to deploy e-scooters to satisfy demand unmet by other modes of transit, and how best to strike a balance between private operators and public welfare.

 Read more https://www.sciencedaily.com/releases/2021/05/210520133821.htm